On This Page:

 - By default, all responses will display grouped by question, with all the responses submitted for that question.
 To view responses grouped by student, click the View All Responses tab, then click List of responses (below the tabs).
 Each student's name will be displayed on a single page, and you can click a student's name to view responses by that individual.

 This feature enables you to save all the responses of a questionnaire in .csv, .xlsx, HTML table, .json, .ods and PDF file formats.
 This file can then be imported into a spreadsheet (e.g., MS Excel, Apple Numbers, or Open Office Calc) or a statistical package for further processing the data.

 - On your course page, click the Name of the questionnaire.
 The Questionnaire summary page will open.

 - If students have submitted responses, you will see a View All Responses link.
 Click View All responses.
 The View All Responses page will open.

 - On the page of results, in the third row of tabs, click Download.
 The Options for CSV download page opens.

 - On the Options for CSV download page, choose one or both options:

 - Include choice codes: Applies only to certain question types (e.g., radio buttons or dropdown boxes) that require the student to pick from one of a few limited choices.
 Moodle uses a "choice code" to denote the selected choice.
 For example, if a question had three radio button choices "Red," "Blue," or "Green," the corresponding choice codes would be the numbers 1, 2, and 3, to indicate the first, second, and third choices, respectively.

 - Include choice text: Downloads the text for the choice.

-Note: The text file will be saved in the .csv (Comma Separated Values) format as a tab delimited file that any spreadsheet program will be able to open.
-Moodle uses the 'tab' (tabulation) character as the separator instead of commas to allow student responses to include a comma as punctuation.
+Note: The responses will be saved in a tab-delimited file using the .csv extension, which any spreadsheet program can to open.
+Moodle uses the "tab" character as the separator instead of commas to allow student responses to include a comma as punctuation.